Buying at Auction

 AFTER THE AUCTION

 Successful bidders can pay immediately after buying on the day of the auction.
 Otherwise, we will send you an invoice to your address and to your email address according to your registration information.
 The final amount due will include the hammer price, the buyer’s premium, and any local taxes (if applicable).
-Payment is due within twenty-one (21) days after the auction.
+Payment is due within seven (7) days after the auction.
 Credit cards are accepted for payment of auction purchases.